-- REVOCATION: If the Board revokes a physician’s license the physician will be unable to practice or get licensed again for a minimum of five years.
-After the five year period license revocation the physician will need to reapply for their license.
-If the physician reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an applicable program.
-This is a public document.
+- REVOCATION: If the Board revokes a physician’s license, the physician will be unable to practice or get licensed again for a minimum of five years.
+After the five-year license revocation period, the physician will need to reapply for their license.
+If the physician reapplies for licensure, they must demonstrate that they have rectified what would be grounds for revocation (substance abuse, mental health problems, criminal convictions) through an applicable program.
+It is a public document.

 - VOLUNTARY SURRENDER: The physician voluntarily gives up their license.
-The benefit of this voluntary consent is that the Board is usually willing to reduce the amount of time until a physician can reapply.
-This is usually between two to three years.
+The benefit of this voluntary consent is that the Board is usually willing to reduce the time until a physician can reapply.
+It is generally between two to three years.

 - SUSPENSION: A suspension stops the physician from practicing.
-It prohibits any patient contact or services for a period of time until the Board lifts the suspension.
+It prohibits any patient contact or services for a while until the Board lifts the suspension.

 - PROBATION: The Board offers probation through a consent agreement.
 The consent agreement requires the physician do certain things (drug testing, work supervision, counseling, continuing education).
-Alternatively, they may need to refrain from doing things (unsupervised Medical like home health, working under the Medical licensure compact, using alcohol, etc.) A request for a removal of probation will be needed.
+Alternatively, they may need to refrain from doing things (unsupervised Medical like home health, working under the Medical licensure compact, using alcohol, etc.) The physician will need a request for the removal of probation.

-- LETTER OF REPRIMAND: A letter of reprimand is the lowest level of formal discipline against a respondent.
+- LETTER OF REPRIMAND: A letter of reprimand is the lowest formal discipline against a respondent.
 There are no probationary requirements.
-However, the action is on the website for five years for the public to inspect.
-A document removal will occur five years after signed.
-This is similar to a civil penalty with other boards.
+However, the action will be on the website for five years for the public to inspect.
+A document removal will occur five years after signing.
+It is similar to a civil penalty with other boards.

-- STIPULATED REHABILITATION AGREEMENT: Similar to an interim practice restriction, this is an Agreement that dictates the physician must be monitored and complete rehabilitation.
-For instance, a physician found to have a substance abuse problem would be subject to drug testing, group or individual therapy, practice restrictions and supervision and their license to practice medicine would be affected.
+- STIPULATED REHABILITATION AGREEMENT: Similar to an interim practice restriction, this Agreement dictates that the physician must be monitored and complete rehabilitation.
+For instance, a physician with a substance abuse problem would be subject to drug testing, group or individual therapy, practice restrictions, and supervision, and their license to practice medicine would be affected.